New Home Checklist: 7 Essential First Week Tasks

 Depending on your specific situation, it’s likely you were owed utility or security deposits from your old home.
 Do not let these things linger.
 Even if you have no reason to believe that anything is wrong in the reimbursement process, it is worth a follow-up call.
-If you neglect to check on these, it can be a more difficult process to pry your money out of a landlord or utility company when they haven’t heard a peep out of you since moving.Verify my mortgage eligibility (Jan 28th, 2022)
+If you neglect to check on these, it can be a more difficult process to pry your money out of a landlord or utility company when they haven’t heard a peep out of you since moving.Verify your mortgage eligibility (Aug 19th, 2022)

 Enjoy Your New Home

 Moving into a new home is exciting.
 Turning a blank space into the hub of your life is full of tantalizing possibilities and potential.
 You shouldn’t have to waste that thrilling time wondering what to do after buying a house.
 Hopefully, this new home checklist will help you prioritize the right steps, so you have more time for building a new life in your new home.